Facts and figures on tourism in Tirol

 Facts

-- The average length of stay for guests visiting Tirol was 3.9 days in the tourism year 2023/24 – slightly below the average of the previous year (4.0 days).
+• The average length of stay for guests visiting Tirol was 3.9 days in the tourism year 2024/25, which is on par with the previous year.

-- With 54 % of all overnight stays, Germany remains the most important market.
-In second place is the Netherlands with 11%, followed by Austria in third place with 8.2%.
-Rounding out the top five are Switzerland in fourth place with 4.6% and Belgium in fifth place with around 3%.
+• With 54% of all overnight stays, Germany remains the most important market.
+In second place is the Netherlands with 11,3%, followed by Austria in third place with 8.2%.
+Switzerland comes in fourth with 4.4 %, followed by Belgium with roughly 3 %.

 Sources: Provincial statistics Tirol, WIFO & Statistics Austria, Management Center Innsbruck